tsabunkar/docker/readme.md

   - COntainer have limited to what resources they can access
   - Container exit when process stops
   - ex- Let us download and install mongodb
-    \$ docker pull mongo
+    - \$ docker pull mongo
-    \$ docker run --name dock_mongo_db -d mongo (docker run --name <user_define_name_image> -d mongo)
+    - \$ docker run --name dock_mongo_db -d mongo
+      (docker run --name <user_define_name_image> -d mongo)
-    \$ docker container ls -a
+    - \$ docker container ls -a
-    \$ docker top dock_mongo_db
+    - \$ docker top dock_mongo_db
       (List Process that running in Specific COntianer mentioned with COntainer_names )
-    \$ ps aux
+    - \$ ps aux (or) ps aux | grep mongo
       (List of process that are currently running the local machine -> Task Manager) (NOte : You can find mongod is running as process in the process list, So Mongod is not hiding as VM its just like a normal process running the local machine)
-    \$ docker stop dock_mongo_db
+    - \$ docker stop dock_mongo_db
       (Stops the docker container Instance of mongod image, Thus in the process list mongo process would be killed)
+    - \$ docker start dock_mongo_db
+      (This will start the mongodb instance again)

+---